-Connections that Count: The Informal Networks of Women of Color in the United States is the second report in the series of studies Catalyst is undertaking to examine barriers to women's advancement in the workplace.
+Connections that Count: The Informal Networks of Women of Color in the United States is the second report in a series that examines barriers to women's advancement in the workplace.

 Women of color groups take different approaches to informal networking.
 Asian women had the highest number of whites and men in their networks, representing a blending in strategy.
 Latinas had a high number of whites in their networks, representing a blending in strategy, but on average, more than one-half of their networks were female, which represents a sticking together strategy.
 African-American women had the highest number of other African-Americans in their networks, and also the highest concentration of women of their racial/ethnic group, which represents a sticking together strategy.